srguiwiz/nrvr-commander/README.md

 # NrvrCommander - Repository README

-NrvrCommander is a Python package for devops and QA automation around virtual machines, VMware, Enterprise Linux 6.x, and more.
+NrvrCommander is a Python package for devops and QA automation around virtual machines, VMware, Enterprise Linux 6.x, Ubuntu LTS, enabling work with Firefox, Chrome, Selenium, and more.

 If you got this from the source repository
 (at [github](https://github.com/srguiwiz/nrvr-commander))